 And they have just released a new version of their Véloroutes et voies vertes de France map.

 You can get it:

-The map – number 924 in IGN's extensive catalogue if you're ever needing to seearch for it – features all current official long-distance bike routes and green way paths in the country, including all the EuroVelo routes in France and the many smaller greenway routes that criss-cross the country.
+The map – number 924 in IGN's extensive catalogue if you're ever needing to search for it – features all current official long-distance bike routes and greenway paths in the country, including all the EuroVelo routes in France and the many smaller greenway routes that criss-cross the country.

 The map shows the official number of each bike route and how it interacts with main roads.
 It also marks the type of surface the route uses.

 It's also interactive in that it includes reference codes so that maps for each of the individual sections can be downloaded in more detail from the IGN website.
 These codes are called QR codes.

 IGN have essentially taken their ridiculously detailed road map of France and overlaid bike routes, railway stations, and brief descriptions of selected trails.